AlishanKably/Project-03/README.md

 ## Backend

-We used an MVC approach was consisted of the following:
+We used an MVC approach which consisted of the following:
 * Model - This describes the data to be represented with the use of Schema's.

 ```